vectorgrp/sil-kit/docs/configuration/configuration.rst

        **NOTE** It is only possible to use the Sink types ``Stdout`` and ``File``.
 Using ``Remote`` will lead to an error during registry startup.

+   * - ``DashboardUri``
+     - The configured registry instance will send data to this address to show it on the dashboard This field overrides the ``-d``, and ``--dashboard-uri`` command line parameters.

+       **NOTE** The default URI to use for a local SIL Kit dashboard setup is http://localhost:8082.

 .. _subsec:registry-config-options: